BIMI

 ### BIMI Logo Format Needs Review

-A checker cannot tell whether the BIMI logo URL points to a BIMI-compatible SVG file.
+A BIMI checker cannot tell whether the BIMI logo URL points to a BIMI-compatible SVG file.

 1. Confirm the logo file is an SVG prepared for BIMI.

-2. Avoid using PNG, JPG, or a normal website logo file as-is.
+2. Do not use a PNG, JPG, or normal website logo file as-is.

-3. Use the exact logo requirements from the BIMI or certificate provider you are following.
+3. Follow the exact logo requirements from the BIMI provider or certificate provider you use.

 ### BIMI Certificate Not Published

-A checker found no `a=` certificate URL in the BIMI record.
+A BIMI checker found no `a=` certificate URL in the BIMI record.

 1. Check whether the inbox providers you care about require a Verified Mark Certificate or Common Mark Certificate.